Evidence-based

 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-Bucket theory explained
+The Bucket Theory explained

 As you drop these triggers into your bucket, the amount of water it displaces is how it will affect your head.
 This also dictates the overall load it has on tripping the migraine trigger mechanism for the day.